-However, in all animals, once the needles pass through the skin, there should be no pain.
+However, in all animals, once the needles pass through the skin, there should be no pain

 During treatment, most animals become quite relaxed and sleepy.

-3. How Many Treatments?
+3. How Many Treatments Will My Pet Need?

-The length and frequency of acupuncture treatments depend on the condition of the patient and the method of stimulation used by the veterinary acupuncturist.
+The length and frequency of animal acupuncture treatments depend on the condition of the patient and the method of stimulation used by the veterinary acupuncturist.

 Stimulation of an individual acupuncture point may take as little as 10 seconds or as long as 30 minutes.
-A simple acute problem, such as a sprain, may require only one treatment; whereas, more severe or chronic ailments need several treatments.
+A simple acute problem, such as a sprain, may require only one treatment, whereas more severe or chronic ailments need several treatments.